DutchCulture, situated in Amsterdam, aims to strengthen Dutch international cooperation in the areas of culture, media and heritage.

 - DutchCulture manages a Matching Fund.
 Dutch legal entities (companies and registered freelancers) are able to apply for partial funding for an international heritage cooperation project.

-- DutchCulture offers Dutch organizations working on an international heritage cooperation project the opportunity to apply for compensation for travel expenses to one of the ten appointed partner countries (Australia, Brazil, India, Indonesia, Japan, Russia, Suriname, Sri Lanka, the United States and South Africa) or four other focal countries (China, South Korea, Morocco and Egypt).
+- DutchCulture offers Dutch organizations working on an international heritage cooperation project the opportunity to apply for compensation for travel expenses to one of the ten appointed partner countries or four other focal countries.

 - DutchCulture is in charge of managing information channels, including the international heritage cooperation database and the newsletter.
 Additionally, DutchCulture actively uses social media to share the latest news on international heritage cooperation projects.